Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: A Bayesian CoDa-GAM for soil texture prediction in the Basque Country

 The posterior distributions of the two-dimensional smooth spatial terms are shown in \autoref{fig:smoothterms_spatial}.
 These plots reveal clear spatial patterns in the composition of sand, silt, and clay across the study region.
 For sand, higher proportions are predicted in specific geographic areas, likely corresponding to zones of lower elevation or particular lithologies.
 In contrast, silt shows increased proportions in areas where sand decreases, reflecting the natural balance in CoDa.
-Clay proportions appear more homogeneous across space, with no strong spatial gradient detected.
+Clay proportions appear more homogeneous across space, with no strong spatial gradient detected. {These spatial patterns can be directly interpreted in terms of land use and environmental processes.
+For instance, regions with higher sand proportions may be more prone to water stress, while areas dominated by clay may be at higher risk of compaction or reduced infiltration.
+Identifying these spatial gradients is particularly relevant for precision agriculture and environmental planning, as it allows targeting specific interventions based on local soil composition.}

-The Bayesian framework facilitates the joint visualization of spatial mean predictions and associated uncertainties.
-The credible intervals indicate that uncertainty is generally lower in regions with dense sampling and higher in peripheral or less-sampled areas.
+{A key advantage of the Bayesian framework is the ability to explicitly quantify predictive uncertainty and incorporate it into decision-making.
+Regions with higher posterior uncertainty should be interpreted with caution, particularly when predictions are used for environmental risk assessment or management decisions.
+In contrast, areas with low uncertainty provide more reliable information for planning purposes, such as identifying suitable zones for agricultural use or assessing vulnerability to soil degradation processes.}